 I was so jacked up to have Sonic for the first time because Sonic spent like 10 years running ads in Chicago before a Sonic opened within 100 miles of me.
 Now, it's opened several.
 And the food at Sonic is… fine.
 Honestly, the mix-and-match drinks menu is really where it shines.
 The fries are serviceable but entirely unremarkable … gold-ish, salty-ish, good enough with some ketchup.
 But there's no reason you or I or anyone else should know this, because it has tater tots, and its tots are some of its best work.
 But alas, a tater tot is no French fry, so for the purpose of this exercise they're doing no good.

-This has nothing to do with the recent political happenings surrounding their CEO.
-This French fry ranking is a politics-free zone.
-It also has nothing to do with their penchant for peddling fast food with scantily clad, burger-crazed women.
+This has nothing to do with the announcement of the impending division between these twin brands.
+This has nothing to do with their prior penchant for peddling fast food with scantily clad, burger-crazed women.
 STICK TO FRIES, the hypothetical future angry internet commenters demand.
 The regular fries have the similar "I see some real potato skin but something doesn't seem quite right" quality that plagues Wendy's.
 They also have "Crispy Curls."
 Imitation may be the sincerest form of flattery, but I've had you, Crispy Curls, and you're no Arby's.
 More on that later.

 Popeyes is included here.
 KFC is not, because its potato wedges were deemed ineligible for the French fry category by our esteemed committee.
 The only option here is Cajun fries, which come with a quasi-spicy, pepper-flecked orange sheen.
 I simultaneously want them to be spicier and not as spicy.
 Something about the flavor kick just doesn't hit me quite right.
 Also, any extra carb-related room at Popeyes should be reserved for more biscuits.
 Always biscuits.